-KQ5.
+KQ 5.
 What Are the Harms of Treating Screen-Detected Thyroid Cancer?

-Fifty-two studies met our inclusion criteria for KQ5.
-Thirty-six studies reported on surgical harms (i.e., total thyroidectomy or partial thyroidectomy [including lobectomy], with or without lymph node dissection) (Table 6) and 16 studies reported on the harms of RAI (Table 7).
-Due to changes in the dose of RAI and the case mix of persons receiving RAI over time, we excluded older studies that addressed the long-term sequelae of RAI but summarize these studies in the discussion section of this report.
+Fifty-two studies met our inclusion criteria for KQ 5.
+Thirty-six studies reported on surgical harms (i.e., total or partial thyroidectomy [including lobectomy], with or without lymph node dissection) (Table 6) and 16 studies reported on RAI harms (Table 7).
+Due to changes in the dose of RAI and the case mix of persons receiving RAI over time, we excluded older studies that addressed the long-term sequelae of RAI but summarize these studies in the Discussion section of this report.
 Overall, permanent surgical harms, hypoparathyroidism, and recurrent laryngeal nerve palsy are not uncommon.
-The rate of permanent hypoparathyroidism varies widely; best estimates are between two to six events per 100 thyroidectomies and are more variable with lymph node dissection.
-The rate of permanent recurrent laryngeal nerve palsy is less variable and estimated at one or two events per 100 surgeries (including with lymph node dissection).
+The rate of permanent hypoparathyroidism varies widely; best estimates are from 2 to 6 events per 100 thyroidectomies and are more variable with lymph node dissection.
+The rate of permanent recurrent laryngeal nerve palsy is less variable and estimated at 1 or 2 events per 100 surgeries (including with lymph node dissection).
 Other serious surgical harms include death, adverse cardiopulmonary events, airway injury, wound complications, and infection.
-Having thyroid cancer is associated with an increased risk of second primary malignancies; however best evidence suggests that treatment of differentiated thyroid cancer with RAI is independently associated with a small increase in second primary malignancies, although differences in study designs and variable reporting on radiation doses limit our understanding of the magnitude and precision of this small excess risk.
-Nonetheless, studies demonstrate that commonly clinically used doses of RAI are associated with an increased risk of both second solid and hematologic malignancies.
-RAI treatment is also associated with increased permanent adverse effects on the salivary gland, such as dry mouth.
+Having thyroid cancer is associated with an increased risk of second primary malignancies; however, best evidence suggests that treatment of differentiated thyroid cancer with RAI is independently associated with a small increase in second primary malignancies, although differences in study designs and variable reporting on radiation doses limit our understanding of the magnitude and precision of this small excess risk.
+Nonetheless, studies demonstrate that common clinically used doses of RAI are associated with an increased risk of both second solid and hematologic malignancies.
+RAI treatment is also associated with increased permanent adverse effects to the salivary gland, such as dry mouth.